-Criteria Assessment Comments Projects must be made public1 1d.
+Criteria Assessment Comments 1.
+Projects must be made public 1d.
 Following in-principle government approval, non-sensitive information about project applications must be advertised to allow relevant stakeholders to make submissions to the proposal Not applicable NA 2.
 Projects do not negatively impact on social and environmental outcomes 2a.
 Projects are required to describe the expected socio-economic and environmental benefits.
-Partners must coordinate and communicate with local communities and community bodies on the project(s) and describe the expected socio-economic and environmental impacts of each project on the local community, region or state Meets requirement The project does not have a negative impact on social or economic outcomes.
-This is because less water is used watering grapes due to replacement of a more efficient drip irrigation system.
+Partners must coordinate and communicate with local communities and community bodies on the project(s) and describe the expected socio-economic and environmental impacts of each project on the local community, region or state Meets requirement This project involves an upgrade of an existing fixed speed pump.
+This upgrade will improve water efficiency.
 2b.
-Social values may include the amenity to local communities of weirs, storages and parks that may be affected by efficiency projects Meets requirement The proposal will not directly impact on social values but will contribute on-going benefits to regional primary production support businesses and employment.
+Social values may include the amenity to local communities of weirs, storages and parks that may be affected by efficiency projects Meets requirement The proposal will not directly impact on social values but will contribute on-going benefits to the local region.
 2c.
-Large projects (total cost ≥ \$4 million) must describe the expected socio-economic outcomes and address the following: the anticipated socio-economic impacts to the local community, region or state their project's strategy for increasing the socio-economic benefit to participants and their communities (e.g. local sourcing of goods, services and labour) if and how the project will contribute to regional investment and development in the geographic area Not applicable N/A 2d.
+Large projects (total cost ≥ \$4 million) must describe the expected socio-economic outcomes and address the following: • the anticipated socio-economic impacts to the local community, region or state • their project's strategy for increasing the socio-economic benefit to participants and their communities (e.g. local sourcing of goods, services and labour) • if and how the project will contribute to regional investment and development in the geographic area Not applicable N/A 2d.
 Both Project and Delivery Partners are required to comply with all relevant laws including work health and safety laws.
 Each project must show an understanding of all relevant legislation or regulation (including environmental laws and regulations) that will require approval prior to works commencing.
 Meets requirement No approvals are required to conduct the works as the works are occurring on private property and the activities will not have an adverse environmental impact on the property or surrounds.

-$^{^{\}rm 1}$ Criteria 1a to 1d do not apply to proponents
+$^{\rm 1}$ Criteria 1a to 1d do not apply to proponents